Ringelblum Archive: Legacy

 In 1960, students of Rabbi Kalonymus Kalman Shapira, The Piaseczno Rebbe, published the Aish Kodesh which were derashos on the parsha that the rebbe had delivered between September 1939 and July 1942 in the Warsaw Ghetto and which were discovered with the Ringelblum Archive.

-In 1999, the Emanuel Ringelblum Archives were listed on the Memory of the World Register by UNESCO.
+In 1999, the Emanuel Ringelblum Archives were listed by UNESCO on the Memory of the World international register.

 A catalog of the Ringelblum Archive was published in book form in 2009 by the United States Holocaust Memorial Museum and the Jewish Historical Institute, Warsaw; and the entire archive is also available to researchers in digital format at both institutions.
 The Jewish Historical Institute has published a book series summarizing parts of the archive.
 The first 10 volumes are: (1) Letters concerning the Holocaust (2) Children — covert teaching in the Warsaw Ghetto (3) Accounts from Kresy (4) Life and work of Gela Seksztajn (5) The Warsaw Ghetto.
 Everyday Life (6) The General Governorate.
 Accounts and Documents (7) Legacies (8) Territories annexed to the Reich: The Reich District of Danzig-West Prussia, Ciechanów district, Upper Silesia (9) Territories annexed to the Reich: Wartheland (10) Fate of Jews from Łódź (1939–1942).

 In 2007, historian Samuel Kassow published Who Will Write Our History?
-Emanuel Ringelblum, the Warsaw Ghetto, and the Oyneg Shabbes Archive listing all accounts of the Oyneg Shabes archives that have been found.
-3 Capsules were buried, two were later found after the war.
-The third capsule is yet to be found, some believe it to be under the Chinese Embassy in Warsaw.
+Emanuel Ringelblum, the Warsaw Ghetto, and the Oyneg Shabes Archive listing all accounts of the Oyneg Shabes archives that have been found.
+In 2019, a documentary film directed by Roberta Grossman about the Ringelblum Archive, based on Kassow's book Who Will Write Our History?, was released.